 For additional references click here

-Optimization starts with an audit of image quality and radiation doses throughout the department.
-This should be done on a room-by-room basis since doses, and quality, can vary significantly from room-to-room.
-The first areas to address are those where doses exceed diagnostic reference levels, followed by those exceeding achievable dose levels.
+Optimization is a multidisciplinary task that starts with an audit of image quality and radiation dose throughout the department.
+This should be done on an X ray room-by-room basis since radiation dose, and image quality, can vary significantly from room-to-room

 Introduction to References